ajeetraina/dhi-sample-demos/kafka-exporter/guides/guides.md

 ### Permissions

-By default image variants intended for runtime, run as the nonroot user.
-Ensure that necessary files and directories are accessible to the nonroot user.
-You may need to copy files to different directories or change permissions so your application running as the nonroot user can access them.
+By default image variants intended for runtime, run as a nonroot user.
+Ensure that necessary files and directories are accessible to that user.
+You may need to copy files to different directories or change permissions so your application running as a nonroot user can access them.

+To view the user for an image variant, select the **Tags** tab for this repository.

 ### Privileged ports